Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## 1. Storefront and Marketplace Integrations

-At minimum, a multi-channel seller needs dependable order and inventory connectivity between the systems where customers buy and the system where fulfillment actually happens.
+Updating inventory levels and order status by hand breaks down at even modest increases in order volume and complexity.
+At minimum, a multi-channel seller needs dependable order and inventory connectivity between the systems where customers buy and the system where fulfillment happens.
+That usually means integrations for:

 - Shopify,